vedph/mqdq_mqutil/Readme.md

 This is a dummy tool to be used for importing MQDQ documents into Cadmus for editing, and to export them back once finished.

 This tool has a CLI interface.
-Currently the following commands are planned:

-- **partition**: partition text documents.
-- **import**: import partitioned text documents, plus apparatus where available, into a Cadmus database.
-- **export**: export data from the Cadmus database into the source XML documents.
+Its available commands are listed below.
+You can get more information about the syntax of each command by typing it followed by `--help`.

 See the `doc` folder in this repository for the [documentation](doc/index.md).

+## Requirements

-Note for users: if not using a development machine (which has the SDK installed), you must install the [.NET Core runtime](https://dotnet.microsoft.com/download/dotnet-core) to run this program.
+If not using a development machine (which has the SDK installed), you must install the [.NET Core runtime](https://dotnet.microsoft.com/download/dotnet-core) to run this program.

 ## Syntax